MaximeLionel/csapp/3_9 Heterogeneous Data Structures.md

 	jne .L3
 	rep; ret
 ```
-A. Use your reverse engineering skills to write C code for test.
+A. Use your reverse engineering skills to write C code for `test`.

-B. Describe the data structure that this structure implements and the operation performed by test.
+B. Describe the data structure that this structure implements and the operation performed by `test`.

 **Solution**:
 A.